montagejs/montagejs.org/docs/serialization-format.md

    }
    </script>
    <body>
-    <input data-montage-id="fName"></input>
+    <input data-mod-id="fName"></input>
    <body>
 </html>
 ```

 Important things to note:

-* The HTML body section contains a single `<input>` tag, identified with the [custom data-attribute](http://www.whatwg.org/specs/web-apps/current-work/multipage/elements.html#custom-data-attribute) `data-montage-id` of `fName`.
+* The HTML body section contains a single `<input>` tag, identified with the [custom data-attribute](http://www.whatwg.org/specs/web-apps/current-work/multipage/elements.html#custom-data-attribute) `data-mod-id` of `fName`.
 * The head section contains a `<script>` block of type `text/montage-serialization`.
-This block contains all serialized MontageJS objects used in the document.
+This block contains all serialized Mod objects used in the document.
-* The serialization block declares a MontageJS TextField component with an object label of `firstName`.
-The component's module ID ("digit/ui/text.mod") and its name ("textfield") allow MontageJS to recreate the component from its serialized form at runtime.
+* The serialization block declares a Mod TextField component with an object label of `firstName`.
+The component's module ID ("digit/ui/text.mod") and its name ("textfield") allow Mod to recreate the component from its serialized form at runtime.
 * The `properties` object assigns initial values to the component's properties.
 One of the most important properties of a Montage component is its `element` property, which corresponds to the associated HTML body element on which the component operates.
 In this case, the TextField component's `element` property is set to the `<input>` tag that has the ID `"fName"`.
 The Montage serialization format provides a special JSON object representation to refer to an element.
 This special object's name is a hash mark ("#") and its value is the ID of the element.
 * Montage can load components from a directory that has a .mod extension.
 The module system redirects `require("x.mod")` to `require("x.mod/x")`.